-- Tone - A huge variety of delivered musical tones: Piano, guitar, brass, and many more instruments and sounds.
-40 pages worth in the Roland .pdf documentation.
+- Tone - A huge variety of delivered musical tones: piano, guitar, brass, and many more instruments and sounds.
+40 pages worth are in the Roland .pdf documentation.
 If that's not enough, you can import tones from other sources.

 These are the building blocks of making music on the RD-88 Digital Keyboard.

 - Parameters affect the scenes, tones, and other components.

 - Tones are chosen and possibly combined to create a new scene.

 - Scenes are what you choose to play in a performance—piano, strings, and many other instrumental choices, both delivered by Roland or created by you.